bpthompson95/sample_survey_dataset/README.md

-# sample_survey_dataset
+# Sample Survey Dataset
-Script and documentation used to produce a 'fake' sample survey dataset.
-This can be used as a test case for survey analysis functions or other uses where a real survey dataset is not desirable.
-Includes questionnaire and some fictitious narrative.
+This repository is for a script used to generate some 'fake' survey data, and also a 'fake' survey dataset that I created to be used in cases where a real survey dataset is not desirable.